Hunting Skills

 But in vain, all they found were a few antelopes, wild boars and rabbits.
 Jahangir kept persuading Nur Mahal to use the matchlock he carried; she insisted she could hunt better without the ear-deafening noise.
 Today, they were headed for a tree house in the forest.
 The locals guaranteed tiger sightings there.

-Suddenly they could see the tiger, about to pounce on the tired and unaware antelope, grazing beside the goat, still alert.
+Suddenly, they could see the tiger, about to pounce on the tired and unaware antelope, grazing beside the goat, still alert.
 Jahangir took his aim.
-Nur Mahal raised her hand at him.
-As if to say “Wait for it.”
+Nur Mahal raised her hand to him.
+As if to say, “Wait for it.”
 He didn’t take a shot.
 Instead, he aimed his matchlock at the deer.
 The tiger pounced on it and managed to get hold of its back.
 The matchlock was shot, and an arrow flashed through the air.

-“I thought waiting will make the tiger alert and we will miss it.”
+“I thought waiting would make the tiger alert, and we would miss it.”
 He said.

 “Time for a feast tonight then?”
 She asked as he nodded.